A teacher is retiring and you want to do something to celebrate his or her retirement, but you don’t know what to do. Well, I’ve got you covered!

 Retirement is a major life milestone and life celebration and that is why a quiz about their life can be a perfect way to celebrate retirement.

-If you don’t have time to prepare you can get this ready-to-go Who Knows the Retiree Best Game Cards
+If you don’t have time to prepare you can get this ready-to-go Retirement Party Game Bundle including Who Knows The Retiree Best Printable Cards.

 16) Plan An Activity